strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.4.8 =
 * Fixed !!siteemail!! values for email templates.
+* Adjusted display of "processing" message next to checkout button when clicked.
 * Planned: Pull international shipping hack into core.
 Add country to orders table in DB, order class.
 * Planned: Support for Affiliate plugin.
 * Planned: Load services via a parameter on the home url.
 (Helps when the plugins folder is not where PMPro expects it to be.)